epandurski/hydra_login2f/README.md

 # Optional URL for a custom CSS style-sheet:
 STYLE_URL = ''

-# Whether to issue recovery codes to your users for additional security.
+# Whether to issue recovery codes to your users for additional security
-# It is probably a good idea to use recovery codes if the account to
+# ('True' or 'False').
+It is probably a good idea to use recovery codes
-# your service might be more important to your users than their email
+# if the account to your service might be more important to your users
-# account.
+# than their email account.
 USE_RECOVERY_CODE = True

 # Set this to the URL for ORY Hydra's admin API.